 Construction Design and Build Technician

-Typical job roles associated with this apprenticeship include Assistant Design Co-ordinator and Design and Build Co-ordinator.
-In the case of SMEs, the roles are likely to include Design Co-ordinator or Design Manager.
-The apprentice will complete the HNC in Construction and the Built Environment as part of this Higher Apprenticeship standard.
+Typical job roles associated with this apprenticeship can include Junior Construction Design and Build Technician, Assistant Design Co-ordinator or Design and Build Co-ordinator.
+In the case of small or medium sized construction companies, the roles are likely to include Design Co-ordinator or Design Manager.
+The apprentice will complete either an HNC in Construction Management or HNC in Modern Methods of Construction as part of this higher apprenticeship standard.

 Course Summary